 Where We’re At (2017) is a ten-foot square gridded sculpture recalling the form of an American crossword puzzle; the dead squares of a typical crossword are replaced by actual physical books affixed directly to the wooden surface.
 Jafri’s impetus for this work sprung from a famous list of six books circulated by the New York Times shortly after the surprising results of the 2016 US Presidential elections, which claimed to illuminate the historical and economic factors behind the results.
 “Since the New York Times and just about every other media outlet incorrectly predicted the results of the 2016 election,” the artist remarks, “one wonders if the editors actually read their own list.”
 Jafri includes two of those books in Where We’re At but adds numerous others she considers relevant to understanding our contemporary political moment.
 These include The Handmaid’s Tale by Margaret Atwood, Anthem by Ayn Rand, Nancy Isenberg’s White Trash: the 400-Year Untold History of Class in America, The Art of Money Getting by PT Barnum, a book on mindfulness meditation by Jon Kabat-Zinn, Denationalisation of Money, a text by the influential neo-liberal economist Friedrich Von Hayek and Ibn Khaldun’s Muqqadimah, a fourteenth century book cited by many as the first text on supply-side economics.
 Created in collaboration with noted crossword puzzle constructor Ben Tausig, Where We’re At is also a solvable puzzle, with clues listed in print upon the wall.
 A printed take-away is available to visitors who wish to solve the puzzle at home, with answers available upon request.

 Wellness-Postindustrial Complex (2017) is a series of sculptures and photographic works focused on the growing popularity of Eastern practices of self-care such as yoga, acupuncture and meditation.
 This “wellness” trend aligns perfectly with the self-help ethos and understandings of personal responsibility propagated by contemporary capitalism, specifically through efforts to self-monitor and optimize the performance of one’s own body and labour potential.
 Comprised of cut up yoga mats, silicone fetish prosthetics, acupuncture needles and cupping paraphernalia, the sculptures fragment the body, disperse it and render it mute.
 Jafri intentionally incorporates mass-produced commodities to underline how the search for inner peace and mental wellness in Western culture is increasingly predicated on practices of consumption.
 American Buddhist (2016), a related work from Jafri’s Meditation Altars series, investigates the use of meditation as a new US military training strategy.
-Mass-produced stuffed Buddha toys marketed to children and garlands of artificial flowers create a cute and palatable surround for a monitor playing a public domain video, sourced directly from the US Army, of a soldiers’ meditation session in Iraq led by the US Army’s first Buddhist chaplain, Thomas Dyer.
+Mass-produced stuffed Buddha toys marketed to children and garlands of artificial flowers create a cute and palatable surround for a monitor playing a public domain video, sourced directly from the US Army, of a soldiers’ meditation session in Iraq.
 Countering the common view of basic training as carried out under the barking commands of an abusive drill sergeant, these new “softer” approaches to combat training suggest an “optimized” and holistic military body.
 Viewers are left to reflect upon the contradiction of seeking inner peace within the context of armed conflict.